jeffrey-w/Extra.Guard/Extra.Guard/docs/md/introduction.md

 ## Motivation

-This library draws influence from methods provided by the [Java standard library](https://docs.oracle.com/javase/8/docs/api/java/util/Objects.html#requireNonNull-T-).
+This library draws inspiration from the
+[Java standard library](https://docs.oracle.com/javase/8/docs/api/java/util/Objects.html#requireNonNull-T-).
-It also takes many cues from similar [libraries](https://github.com/ardalis/guardclauses) for the .NET platform.
-The modifications and refinements made to implement this library reflect the author's personal preferences and attitudes towards programming in general and argument validation specifically.
+It also takes cues from similar [libraries](https://github.com/ardalis/guardclauses) for the .NET platform.
+Like those libraries, this one intends to abstract a repetitive task, and provide developers with a tool for reducing boilerplate code.
+Any particularities of this library reflect the authors' attitude towards programming in general, and argument validation specifically.